Designer Rc Caylan Talks Dressing for the Holidays

 *Interview slightly edited for clarity

-**Main photo by David Spetch
+**Main photo by David Specht